You can access these settings in the Settings application under the URLs and SEO category.

 Allow URLs without language prefixes

-If enabled, URLs without language prefixes are allowed.
+If selected, URLs without language prefixes are allowed.
 Otherwise the system redirects such URLs to a corresponding URL that includes a language prefix.

-Only applies if Use language prefix for URLs is enabled.
+Only applies if Use language prefix for URLs is selected.

 Was this page helpful?